nilesuan/node-clear/README.md

 clear
 =====

-Clear the terminal screen if possible
+Clear the terminal screen if possible now as a promise

 Usage
 -----